 - Non-intrusive call bell system with sensory activated lighting in bedrooms.

 The principal aim was to provide a care home with a real family atmosphere for all residents while maintaining respect for their privacy, individual rights, independence and freedom of choice.
-The dedicated team at Roselea House are lead by manager, Margaret Stewart.
-Margaret has over 30 years experience working in care settings.
+The dedicated team at Roselea House are lead by manager, Debbie Armour.

 All staff undergo specialist training delivered by Kingdom Training – Kingdom Homes own training division in order to provide sensitive and appropriate care.
 Using a “person centred” approach, based on leading theory in current dementia care practice, residents will receive a high level of attention and supervision based on their individual needs and wishes.